Ford Futura: US market

 Ford Futura was scheduled to denote a new sedan entry for the North American market in 2005 (the 2006 model year), the car it was destined for was renamed Ford Fusion while still under development, due to a trademark dispute.
 Futura proved to be owned by the Pep Boys auto parts chain, due to a tire line marketed by them under that brand.
 Ford's claim failed because the company had not used the name for more than three years.

 The company did use the name sporadically for several decades.
 In the 1950s, the 1955 Lincoln Futura show car was produced; it was modified in 1966, used as the basis for the Batmobile in the Batman television series.
 In the early 1960s, the Ford Falcon had a specialty coupe submodel called Futura, and the same was true of the Ford Fairmont in the late 1970s.

 Dutch market

-In the 2000s, Ford in the Netherlands has Futura special editions of many of its mainstream models.
+In the 2000s, Ford in the Netherlands sold Futura special editions of many of its mainstream models.